arkay991/Demo-CloudSurvey/README.md

 ### Repository Structure ###

-In the **root** folder of this repository you will find the demo document, **Demo.md**.
-Before beginning with the demo, make sure you have followed all the required steps indicated at the setup section of the document.
+In the **root** folder of this repository you will find the script for this demo, **Demo.md**.
+Before beginning with the demo, make sure you have followed all the required steps indicated in the **Setup and Configuration** section of the document.

-In the **Source** folder you will find the source code of each of the exercises, as well as the assets and setup scripts.
-Throughout the HOL you will be instructed to open and explore the different solutions from the source folder.
-It is typically comprised of the following subfolders:

-- **Assets:** This folder contains the Cloud Survey solution that is needed for the Demo.
+In the **Source** folder, you will find all the material necessary for this demo.
+The demo script will give you instructions on how to use this content.
+Typically, it will contain the following subfolders:

-- **Setup:** This folder contains the dependency files and the setup scripts necessary to initialize specific configurations of the demo, being its execution is required in the majority of the demos.
+- **Setup:** This folder contains the dependency files and the setup scripts necessary to initialize specific configurations of the demo.
+Its execution is required for the majority of the demos.

+- **Code:** This folder contains the source code required to perform the demo (usually there is a ***begin*** folder, which contains the starting code that you will complete by following the steps of the demo, and an ***end*** folder, which is the final result you should obtain once the demo is completed).

+- **Assets:** This folder contains common content that is necessary to complete the demo.

 ### Get Started ###

-In order to run the solutions of the exercises provided by this demo you will first need configure your environment and install any necessary prerequisites such as runtimes, components, or libraries.
-For your ease, you can download and run the dependency checker [here] (http://go.microsoft.com/fwlink/?LinkId=245702) to automatically check and install all the requirements.
-Each demo also includes setup instructions for getting started.
+In order to run the solutions provided by this demo you will first need to configure your environment and install any necessary prerequisites such as runtimes, components, or libraries.
+After cloning the Demo from the repository, follow the steps in the **Setup and Configuration** section of the Demo.md document.

 ### Contributing to the Repository ###